 This Galaxy Guide provides gamemasters with a wealth of information about life in the Star Wars universe, and includes chapters on the Rebel Alliance and the Empire, swoop gangs, mercenary units, pirates, corporations, media organizations, the Force, and even music, social life and culture!
 The perfect supplement to add atmosphere and flavor to your Star Wars game.

 Notes: Commissioned as a large re-write of the Smith draft, GG9 contributed a number of elite military units featured in videogames, and was the first exploration of the Imperial Inquisition (echoes of which have been picked up by the Star Wars: Rebels television show).
+Remember that brandy Beckett orders in SOLO?
+This is its origin.
+The Death Troopers began life as The Imperial Storm Commandoes, also found within these pages.

 96 pages.
 Published in May 1993.